 Sure, I can check the “make it to Chicago” box, but I’m wise enough now to know I still have a long way to go.
 My goals and priorities shift regularly!
 I have NO idea what my future holds.

-The one thing I do know, however, is that the next time I am rejected or denied, it will be OK.
+However, the one thing I do know is that the next time I am rejected or denied, it will be OK.
 Maybe history will repeat itself, and it will be better than OK!

 Reframing rejection is a thought process I wish I had recognized sooner.